rafaelmartins/g-octave/docs/userguide.rst

 User Guide
 ==========

-This is a small user guide for g-Octave, with some instructions to the end user.
+This is an user guide with some instructions to the end-user.

 Installing g-Octave